My path as an artist...

 My path, in general...

-I live in downtown Toronto with my partner, and our two senior cats (Minder & Basil).
+I live in downtown Toronto with my senior feline roommate - Basil.

 When I'm not submerged in a design project, I also play bass guitar and can be found playing here and there around various bars Toronto with Bex and the Disappointment.

 I use to sit on the Board of Directors and help organize the annual Toronto Zombie Walk until we had to put the walk to the grave after 2014 due to funding issues.